phronmophobic/blog/markdown/fastleannative.md

 When packaging native dependency, I recommend having separate dependencies for:
 - each operating system, architecture combination that you target
-- the clojure source for the native wrapper without any native dependencies
+- the Clojure source for the native wrapper without any native dependencies
-- an additional coordinate with the clojure source and binaries for all target systems
+- an additional coordinate with the Clojure source and binaries for all target systems

 This allows consumers of your library to decide if they want to optimize for convenience or bundle size.
-It also allows the user to build native depencencies themselves.
+It also allows the user to build native dependencies themselves.

 In practice, it is possible to build shared libraries targeting Mac OSX and Windows that can work across a wide variety of systems and versions.
 You still need separate binaries for each architecture, but the same shared library will usually work on most systems running the same OS and architecture.